• Disease Overview

 Renal Cell Carcinoma

 VHL kidney tumors are often found when they are very small in size and at very early stages of development.
-A strategy for ensuring that an individual will have a sufficient functioning kidney throughout their lifetime begins with careful monitoring and choosing to operate only when tumor size (approximately 3 cm) or rapid growth rate suggest the tumor may begin to spread (metastasize).
+A strategy for ensuring that an individual will have a sufficient functioning kidney throughout their lifetime begins with careful monitoring and choosing surgery only when tumor size (approximately 3 cm) or rapid growth rate suggest the tumor may begin to spread (metastasize).
 The technique of kidney-sparing surgery is widely used in this setting.
 Radio frequency ablation (RFA) or cryosurgery (cryotherapy) may be considered, especially for smaller tumors at earlier stages.
 Care must be taken not to injure adjacent structures and to limit scarring which may complicate subsequent surgeries.

 Retinal Hemangioblastomas